DECODEproject/decode-app/README.md

 Each screen in the drawer is a StackNavigator, with screens that can go either forwards via links in the screen, or backwards via the back button.
 Some stacks have a single screen so the only way to get out of them is via the menu.
 The first screen in a stack always has the menu button at the header top left, while the other screens have the back button.

+### Theme and common styles
+The lib/theme.js file contain common style variables as a centralized place for declaring colors, sizes, fonts, etc

+The lib/styles.js file contains common styles, based on the theme variables, that are reused in any part of the app, perhaps slightly modified.
+Examples of styles are Heading or Screen (so that every screen uses the same heading style or layout)